altomator/Image_Retrieval/README.md

 It can handle various types of digital documents (books, newspapers) produced by BnF digitization programs or during the Europeana Newspapers project.
 Samples are available (see readme.txt).

 Regarding the newspapers type, the script can handle raw ALTO OCR mode or OLR mode (articles recognition described with a METS/ALTO format):
-- <b>ocrbnf</b>: to be used with BnF documents (monographies, serials) described with a METS manifest
+- <b>ocrbnf</b>: to be used with BnF documents (monographs, serials) described with a METS manifest
-- <b>ocrbnflegacy</b>: to be used with BnF documents (monographies, serials) described with a refNum manifest
+- <b>ocrbnflegacy</b>: to be used with BnF documents (monographs, serials) described with a refNum manifest
 - <b>olrbnf</b>: to be used with BnF serials described with a METS manifest and an OLR mode (BnF METS profil)
 - <b>ocren</b>: to be used with Europeana Newspapers serials described with a METS manifest
 - <b>olren</b>: to be used with Europeana Newspapers serials described with a METS manifest and an OLR mode (&copy;CCS METS profil)